307th Infantry Regiment (United States)

 The 307th Infantry Regiment was a National Army unit first organized for service in World War I as part of the 77th Division in France.
 It later served in the Pacific Theater during World War II.
 Since then it has served as a training Regiment.
 In 1999, it was withdrawn from the Combat Arms Regimental System and redesignated as a non-branch regiment.
 The regiment's 1st Battalion is assigned to the 174th Infantry Brigade at Joint Base McGuire–Dix–Lakehurst, New Jersey, with the 2nd Battalion is assigned to the 157th Infantry Brigade at Camp Atterbury, Indiana.

-Organization
+Battalions

-The 1st Battalion is currently serving at Joint Base McGuire–Dix–Lakehurst, New Jersey, under command of the 174th Infantry Brigade training Army Reserve and Army National Guard Soldiers for service in support of the Global War on Terror and specializes in training Infantry Soldiers.
+The 1st Battalion is currently serving at Joint Base McGuire–Dix–Lakehurst, New Jersey, under command of the 174th Infantry Brigade training Army Reserve and Army National Guard soldiers for service in support of Overseas Contingency Operations and specializes in training Infantry Soldiers.
 The 2nd Battalion is stationed at Camp Atterbury, Indiana and concentrates on training Field Artillery units under the command of the 157th Infantry Brigade.